kugurerdem/rugu.dev/content/english/blog/concurrency-and-parallelism.md

 ## Addendum

-*I - 2024-09-18*: This essay received a lot of attention that I did not anticipate.
+**2024-09-18**: This essay received a lot of attention that I did not anticipate.
 It got 99 upvotes on HackerNews and appeared on the front page for a while.
 A few days later, my friend Carlo informed me that my essay was featured in the [323rd issue](https://bytes.dev/archives/323) of the Bytes